wholesomecode/wholesome-footnotes/readme.txt

 == Welcome Developer ==

 Thank you for descovering my plugin.
-I hope that you find it usful, either as a standalone plugin for your WordPress website, or as parts for something amazing that you are working on.
+I hope that you find it useful, either as a standalone plugin for your WordPress website, or as parts for something amazing that you are working on.